Mansukhbhai Kothari

 Sri Mansukh Lal Mahadev Bhai Kothari also commonly known as Mansukhbhai Kothari (25 July 1925 - 27 November 2015) was an Indian businessman and industrialist.
 He was the founder of Kothari Group of Industries.
 He was famously dubbed by media as the "father of pan masala industry".

 Biography

-Mansukhbhai was born on 25 July 1925 at a village in Nareli district, in the state of Gujarat.
-He eventually relocated to Kanpur at the tender age of 16 and he immediately joined the fray to enter the business field.
+Mansukhbhai was born on 25 July 1925 at a village in Narali district, in the state of Gujarat.
+He eventually relocated to Kanpur at the age of 16 and he immediately joined the fray to enter the business field.

 Career

 Mansukhbhai had involved in supply of coconut oil to shops for a brief stint.
 He kickstarted Kothari Industries in 1973 by establishing the headquarters at Kanpur.
 During his tenure as the chairman of Kothari Group, mouth freshner brand Pan Parag was unveiled in the market in 1973.

 Mansukhbhai brought on board Bollywood actors Shammi Kapoor and Ashok Kumar for the television commercial advertisement promoting his flagship brand Pan Parag, and the brand’s tagline, “Baraatiyon ka swagat Pan Parag se kijiye," became a popular marketing tactic.
 Kanpur also apparently came to be known as “pan masala city" when Mansukhbhai chose Kanpur as the base to carry out paan masala business under the brand name Pan Parag.

 He also received support from his sons Vikram Kothari and Deepak Kothari and the Pan Parag group was diversified eventually laying foundation to the formation of Rotomac Pen which was founded by Vikram Kothari in 1999.
 He founded the Kothari International School in 2005.
 In 2010, he stepped down from the role as chairman of the Kothari Group of Industries owing to deteriorating health issues.